 I have experienced that too.
 To solve this issue, I just use a little Cif cream cleanser to clean the stains.
 Then rinse with water and wipe dry.
 Voila!
 My pot looks as good as new.
 The picture below shows the inner pot of my Tiger thermal cooker after 1 year of usage.
 No stain marks at all.

-This short video below presents the Tiger thermal cooker and the different sizes available.
+This short video below shows how the Tiger thermal cooker work and the different sizes available.

 I’ve been using the Tiger Thermal Magic Cooker ( NFB-C520 ) for about a year now and in my opinion, it is a great investment for the kitchen.
 If you’re looking for a thermal cooker that not only does a great job of cooking liquid based food but also fry comfortably, then I strongly recommend this Tiger thermal cooker.